How to Install a Fish Finder on a Pontoon Boat

 This shouldn't be too difficult.
 I just got a regular 1/4" (.6mm) drill bit and drilled through the bracket in two spots.
 Then, attach the transducer mount that came with your fish finder through those two holes and secure it with a bolt and nut.

 You'll probably also want to throw a washer on there unless your bolt has a large head.

 Step 5: Remove the Siding and Fish the Wire Through

 Removing the siding of the pontoon boat can feel a bit scary, but it's actually extremely easy and is usually only held on by about 10 screws.
 Just be sure when removing the siding that you have someone holding the opposite end, or else the other end can flop down and bend the aluminum.

 Be sure not to lose screws as you go along.
-Just set each screw on the deck above you so you know right where each screw goes.
+Set each screw on the deck above you so you know right where each screw goes.

 Step 6: Mount the Monitor on the Console

-Now drill the holes.
-Remember that fiberglass chips easily, so don’t push too hard, and you probably want to use a tiny bit and then progressively get to larger bits until the hole will fit your bolt.
+Remember that fiberglass chips easily, so don't push too hard.
+You'll probably want to use a tiny bit and then progressively get to larger bits until the hole will fit your bolt.